Skip to main content

 There are 2 types of possession order:

-• an outright order - this sets a 'date for possession'
+• an outright order - this sets a date for you to leave

-• a suspended order - this lets you stay in your home if you keep to conditions
+• a suspended order - this lets you stay in your home if you keep to agreements like repaying rent you owe

-Your landlord can apply for bailiffs if you do not leave by the date on an outright order or if you break the suspended order.
+• do not leave by the date on your outright order

 This advice is for tenants.
-Read this instead if you have mortgage arrears.
+Read this if you have mortgage arrears.

 Section 21 notices and possession orders

-The court must make an outright order if your landlord gives you a valid section 21 notice.
+The court must make an outright order if your landlord gave you a valid section 21 notice.

 There might not be a hearing if your landlord uses the section 21 accelerated procedure.

-Find out if you can challenge a section 21 notice in court.
+Find out if you can challenge the section 21 notice in court.

 Possession orders for rent arrears

-It depends on your tenancy type and the 'ground for possession' your landlord uses.
+It depends on your tenancy and the reason or 'ground' that your landlord is evicting you.

 Find out more about possession orders if you're a: